jie311/SASC-YOLOX-1/README.md

 ## https://github.com/jingjing-maker/SASC-YOLOX

 ## Introduction
 Self-Atention and Self-Cooperation YOLOX (SASC-YOLOX) is an improved network based on YOLOX, with simple strategies but significant performance!
-It aims to extract precise smoke features and is applied to smoke detection.
+It aims to extract precise features and is applied to smoke detection.
 This repo is an implementation of PyTorch version SASC-YOLOX.

 In addition, we provide a smoke dataset composed of real smoke images and annotate it manually, termed the annotated real smoke of Xi’an Jiaotong University (XJTU-RS).
 These real images are from two benchmark datasets: [CVPR](https://cvpr.kmu.ac.kr/) and [USTC](http://smoke.ustcdu.cn/datasets.html).
 Our [XJTU-RS](https://pan.baidu.com/s/15OjjiqiFXYHkzgbyIKP4QQ) dataset is available, and code is <b>CIFR<b>.